Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/07. The DOM & Bootstrap/README.md

 ## CSS

 **Cascading Style Sheets** are the clothes of the DOM.
 They make the HTML look good.
 Like their name they *cascade* over the DOM updating each part.
+**Cascading Style Sheets** are the clothes of the DOM.
+They make the HTML look good.

 ![robes](assets/robes.jpg)